Graduate Studies in Comparative Literature

 We are situated in Amherst, one of the nation’s most beloved college towns.
 The area is widely appreciated for its beautiful surroundings, vibrant, cosmopolitan community, and rich literary heritage as a home to writers such as Emily Dickinson, Robert Frost, Richard Wilbur, and Shirley Graham Du Bois.
 The campus is 1.5 hours drive from Boston and New Haven, and 3 hours from New York City.

-- The GRE is no longer required for admission; applicants who have taken the GRE may submit their results if they so choose; no applicant will be penalized for not submitting GRE scores.
+- As of Fall 2020, the GRE is no longer required for admission; applicants who have taken the GRE may submit their results if they so choose; no applicant will be penalized for not submitting GRE scores.

 - PhD Funding: Students in the PhD program receive a generous package of five years of guaranteed funding support through teaching assistantships (contingent on satisfactory progress and performance), which includes excellent health benefits.
 The Graduate School also offers a variety of summer fellowships on a competitve basis to fund student research and writing during the summer months; many of our doctoral students successfuly secure these grants.
 PhD students from underrepresented minorities may also qualify for additional funding support through the Research Enhancement and Leadership (REAL) fellowship from the Graduate School which includes guaranteed summer funding and mentoring support for four summers.